sdangelis/gitclass/README.markdown

 You will see some output that reflects the changes you have made to the repository.
 If all has gone well, you will a success message.
 If it does not, it's probably because you have a conflict or similar.

-### git push
+## git push

 We are ready to send our changes somewhere other than our local machine.
-Run the comamnd:
+Run the command:

-    git push cis master
+    git push

-This command has two parts.
-The first part *cis* refers to the name of the remote we want to push to.
-The word *master* refers to the branch we want to send to the remote.

 If all goes well, you should see a success message.
 Navigate to your github.com page and you should see your file has appeared with the commit message you set.

-### git diff (again)

-Run this command
+try running the diff command again

     git diff

-It should show you the changes that have just taken place, between this commit and the list.
-Handy!

-### Take a break
+# Part 2: More git

 Excellent!
 You've managed to commit things and send things to other places.
 This means you know how to backup your code and keep track of the changes you've made.
 This is one of the most powerful and useful features of git.

-### git log
+## git log

 Lets take a quick look at what we've done so far.
 Run the command:

     git log

 You should see a list of commits, with their unique ID numbers and the messages you have written.
-Press *q* to quit.
+Press `q` to quit.

-### git rm
+## git rm

 Let us suppose you are not a fan of the prose you have just written.
 Let's delete it.
 Run the command:

     git rm <YOURFILENAME>

-... replacing *<YOURFILENAME>* with the name of your file.
+replacing `<YOURFILENAME>` with the name of your file.

 git will now delete the file in the next commit, removing it for future commits.
 Run the command